Put Your Skills into Practice

 Our UC Davis MSBA program prepares you with the experience Bryan and top executives around the world are demanding in new talent.
 Our Practicum goes beyond the typical capstone project in two ways.

-First, our 10-month Practicum series runs concurrent with the three other core competencies—Analytics, Data and Business—so you can apply your skills immediately.
+First, our four Practicum-related courses run concurrently with the three other core competencies—Analytics, Data and Business—so you can apply your skills immediately.
 This maximizes both near and far transfer of tools, techniques and best practices learned in the classroom to the Practicum’s agile-inspired project flow.

 How are Practicum teams formed and how do project assignments take place?